Literature for Everyone

 Using insights gleaned from various disciplines, this course examines the history of reading and writing in America.
 In particular, we will study how written texts are produced, disseminated, and consumed.
 Topics include Indians and the discovery of print; the sentimental novel; slave narratives; religious readers; the making of an American literary canon; comic books in modern America; and, of course, Oprah's book club.
-Prerequisites: sophomore standing or HIS 210 or HIS 111.
-Alternate years; next offered spring 2017.
+Prerequisites: sophomore standing or HIS 210 or HIS 111 (course now inactive).
+Spring semester.
 Hale.

 The Legacy of Slavery

 In this interdisciplinary course on African-American literature, culture, and history students will examine the impact and legacy of slavery on the experiences of all Americans, but particularly African Americans as they negotiate and define "freedom" for themselves throughout history.
 The theme of enslavement will be explored from the American Colonial period to the present in literary genres that include slave narratives, poetry, drama, fiction, nonfiction, and science fiction.
 Authors include Butler, Chesnutt, Douglass, Hansberry, Ellison, and Wright.
 Prerequisite: college writing proficiency, or WRT 181, or permission of the instructor, or sophomore standing.
 Spring semester.
 Robinson.

 The Roots of American Literature

 This course explores issues of nationality, spirituality, race, gender and sexuality from the Colonial Period to the Civil War in literary genres that include letters, journals, essays, poetry, the sermon, autobiography, short story, novel, and the slave narrative.
 Prerequisite: college writing proficiency or WRT 181.
-Next offered fall 2016.
+Next offered 2017-2018.
 Robinson.

 The American Novel

 This course traces developments in American literature from the 1880s through the 1920s, a period dominated by the rags-to-riches plot.
 Students will explore how writers such as Alger (Ragged Dick), Twain (Puddn'head Wilson), Dreiser (Sister Carrie), James (Daisy Miller), Wharton (The House of Mirth), Chopin (The Awakening), Harper (Iola Leroy), Norris (McTeague), and Burroughs (Tarzan) obsessively reworked this plot, even as they grappled with the moral costs of social ambition and the obstacles that women, minorities, and the lower classes faced in their struggle upward.
 Prerequisite: college writing proficiency or WRT 181.
-Spring semester.
+Fall semester.
 Marchand.